Best Password Manager For Android

 Dashlane offers industry-standard AES-256 bit encryption of your passwords, as well as secure cross-device syncing and on-device password generation.
 It's also able to store other sensitive non-password data such as IDs, credit card info, addresses, and secure notes.

 Dashlane comes with its own browser that will auto-fill all of your accounts and passwords as you visit websites, but you can also elect to use its keyboard to easily insert passwords into other apps as well.
-The app blocks screenshots and offers several security measures to keep the app safe from unwanted users..
+The app blocks screenshots and offers several security measures to keep the app safe from unwanted users.

-Bottom line: Dashlane is the best choice for someone who wants to use a full-featured password manager on one device for free, and if you need more you can pay for premium features.
+Bottom line: Dashlane is the best choice for someone who wants to use a full-featured password manager on one device for free, but isn't as good as 1Password for the paid version.

 One more thing: When you download Dashlane you get 30 days of the premium features for free to give you a taste of everything it has to offer.